Comparison

 Bell Path and Edval both speak to school timetabling.
 Bell Path is aimed at guided, planner-first workflow for Australian primary schools, while Edval brings a long-established timetabling footprint and a dedicated primary-school offering.

-This comparison is based on Bell Path and Edval public product positioning as reviewed on April 7, 2026.
+This comparison is based on Bell Path and Edval public product positioning as reviewed on May 6, 2026.
+Product pages and capabilities can change.

 Choose Bell Path if